First Generation Program

 The First Generation Club:

 Mission: to support First Generation students academically and socially, and to contribute to the community through service.

 - Fellowship dinners at student and faculty homes

 - Gym visits to the Incline Recreation Center where students have a free membership

 - Community service and work study with local non-profits

-- An annual Tamale Drive fundraiser for the Sierra Nevada College community
+- An annual Tamale Drive fundraiser for the Sierra Nevada University community

 - On-campus awareness and holiday fundraiser for families in need through a partnership with the Kings Beach Family Resource Center.
 Students gain camaraderie and a sense of purpose through purchasing gifts, wrapping, and delivering them to a local family.